abdrahmansoltan/Learning-Notes/HTML-CSS/03-HTML.md

 ![Escape Characters](./img/escape_characters.png)

-> **NOTE:** it is important to check the page in your browser to ensure that the correct symbol shows up.
+> **NOTE**: it is important to check the page in your browser to ensure that the correct symbol shows up.
 This is because some fonts do not support all of these characters and you might therefore need to specify a different font for these characters in your CSS code.

 ---